I = PAT

-The expression equates human impact on the environment to a function of three factors: population (P), affluence (A) and technology (T).
-It is similar in form to the Kaya identity which applies specifically to emissions of the greenhouse gas carbon dioxide.
+The expression equates human impact (I) on the environment to a function of three factors: population (P), affluence (A) and technology (T).
+It is similar in form to the Kaya identity, which applies specifically to emissions of the greenhouse gas carbon dioxide.

 The validity of expressing environmental impact as a simple product of independent factors, and the factors that should be included and their comparative importance, have been the subject of debate among environmentalists.
 In particular, some have drawn attention to potential inter-relationships among the three factors; and others have wished to stress other factors not included in the formula, such as political and social structures, and the scope for beneficial, as well as harmful, environmental actions.

 History

 The equation was developed in 1970 during the course of a debate between Barry Commoner, Paul R. Ehrlich and John Holdren.
 Commoner argued that environmental impacts in the United States were caused primarily by changes in its production technology following World War II and focused on present-day deteriorating environmental conditions in the United States.
 Ehrlich and Holdren argued that all three factors were important but emphasized the role of human population growth, focusing on a broader scale, being less specific in space and time.

-The equation can aid in understanding some of the factors affecting human impacts on the environment, but it has also been cited as a basis for many of the dire environmental predictions of the 1970s by Paul Ehrlich, George Wald, Denis Hayes, Lester Brown, René Dubos, and Sidney Ripley that did not come to pass.
+The equation can aid in understanding some of the factors affecting human impacts on the environment, but it has also been cited as a basis for a number of the dire environmental predictions of the 1970s by Paul Ehrlich, George Wald, Denis Hayes, Lester Brown, René Dubos, and Sidney Ripley that did not come to pass.
 Neal Koblitz classified equations of this type as "mathematical propaganda" and criticized Ehrlich's use of them in the media (e.g. on The Tonight Show) to sway the general public.